ufal/neuralmonkey/docs/source/tutorial.rst

   [runner]
   class=runners.runner.GreedyRunner
   decoder=<decoder>
-  output_series=series_named_greedy
+  output_series=greedy_edits

-Note that runner can only have one decoder, but during training you can train several decoders.
+Note that a runner can only have one decoder, but during training you can train several decoders, all contributing to the loss function.

+The purpose of the trainer is to optimize the model, so we are not interested in the actual outputs it produces, only the loss compared to the reference outputs (and the loss is calculated by the given decoder).

+The purpose of the runner is to get the actual outputs and for further use, they are collected to a new series called ``greedy_edits`` (see the line ``output_series=``) of whatever dataset the runner will be applied to.

 6 - Evaluation Metrics
 **********************

-During validation, the whole validation dataset gets processed by the models and the decoded sentences are evaluated against reference to provide the user with the state of the training.
+During validation, the whole validation dataset gets processed by the models and the decoded sentences are evaluated against a reference to provide the user with the state of the training.
 For this, we need to specify evaluator objects which will be used to score the outputted sentences.
 In our case, we will use BLEU and TER::